whoward/docs/markdown/reference/test-configuration.md

 The specific version of the IE Driver executable can be customized using the `iedriverVersion` key.

 In particular, Sauce supports launching 64-bit IE on our 64-bit VMs: Windows 7, Windows 8, and Windows 8.1.
-This provides a workaround for a known Selenium bug causing screencaptures using the 32-bit driver on a 64-bit operating system to fail to capture the whole web page.
+This provides a workaround for two known Selenium issues:

+Using a 32 bit driver on a 64 bit operating system causes Selenium's screenshot feature to only capture the part of the page currently visible in the browser viewport [Selenium Issue 5876](https://code.google.com/p/selenium/issues/detail?id=5876).

+Using a 64 bit driver on a 64 bit operating system causes text entry to be extremely slow [Selenium Issue 5516](https://code.google.com/p/selenium/issues/detail?id=5116).

 Key: `iedriverVersion`